tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <h6>Result of kerf joint test</h6>
 <p>The cut pieces shown below helped me confirm the kerf width of plywood 4mm would be <strong>0.15mm</strong>.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kerf-1.jpg" class="img-fluid w-100"/>
-<p>For acrylic 3mm, the joint of the hexagons with <strong>0.40mm</strong> kerf width was almost-there, but it was still barely loose.
-Then I used a caliper to measure carefully some dimensions, and after doing some annoying maths, the kerf for acrylic 3mm should be somewhere in between of <strong>0.40mm</strong> and <strong>0.45mm.</strong></p>
+<p>For acrylic 3mm, the joint of the hexagons with <strong>0.40mm</strong> kerf width was still barely loose (which surprised me a lot since I didn't expect such a big kerf).
+Then I used a caliper to measure carefully some dimensions, and after doing some annoying maths, the kerf for acrylic 3mm should be somewhere in between of <strong>0.45mm</strong> and <strong>0.5mm.</strong> However, this is just my assumption.
+In case I will go ahead with acrylic for my Final Project, I might need to measure it properly again.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/kerf-2.jpg" class="img-fluid w-100"/>
 <p>Another thing I noticed after the test was that the surface of the material is also an important factor in making the joint stronger.
 Cardboard is a soft and flexible material, therefore we can squeeze the parts a bit and they can fit together, and so a slightly tight joint doesn't matter.
 Plywood is a rigid material, so we need to be a bit more precise.
 However, the rough surface of plywood can help increase adhesion, which is very helpful in the case of loose joints.
 For acrylic with a smooth surface, the accuracy of kerf width needs to be increased, since the 2 pieces will slide out very easily if the actual kerf is just slightly bigger than the estimated one.</p>
 <p></p>
 <h6>Result of living hinge test</h6>
-<p>The templates I used for the living hinge test were: straight intersecting lines with different gap values of 3mm, 6mm, and 12mm (yeah I know it was stupid to go with 12mm, but it was for the sake of learning); wavy cut lines; cross/honeycomb cut lines; and large hexagons/honeycombs.</p>
+<p>The templates I used for the living hinge test were: straight intersecting lines with different interline values of 3mm, 6mm, and 12mm (yeah I know it was stupid to go with 12mm, but it was for the sake of learning); wavy cut lines with 6mm interline; cross/honeycomb cut lines with 6mm interline; and large hexagons/honeycombs with 6mm interline.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/hinge-2.jpg" class="img-fluid w-100"/>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/hinge-3.jpg" class="img-fluid w-100"/>
 <p>Some observations for plywood 4mm:</p>
 <ul>
 <li>Straight intersecting lines: the further apart the single intersecting lines are, the bigger the bend radius will be.
-It was obvious that the one with 12mm gap cannot be bent at all, and the one with 6mm gap can only be bent insignificantly (less than 45 degrees).
-The one with 3mm gap seemed to be the best option since the bend radius was really stable and I can bend it up to 165 degrees - almost foldable.</li>
+It was obvious that the one with 12mm interline cannot be bent at all, and the one with 6mm interline can only be bent insignificantly (less than 45 degrees).
+The one with 3mm interline seemed to be the best option since the bend radius was really stable and I can bend it up to 165 degrees - almost foldable.</li>
-<li>Wavy cut lines: the gap was a bit too big, therefore it can be bent insignificantly.</li>
+<li>Wavy cut lines: the interline was a bit too big, therefore it can be bent insignificantly.
+However, it showed quite fair bending capabilities compared to the straight one with similar interline.</li>
-<li>Cross/honeycomb cut lines: the second-best cutting technique that offered flexibility in all directions.</li>
+<li>Cross/honeycomb cut lines: it offered significant flexibility in other directions, even with a big 6mm interline.</li>
-<li>Large hexagons/honeycombs: the thin gap made the piece broke immediately when being bent.</li>
+<li>Large hexagons/honeycombs: the thin interline made the piece broke immediately when being bent.
+I also think one of the reason was that the pieces were bent in the same direction of the wood fiber.</li>
 </ul>
-<p>After getting the result of plywood, I modified the design a bit before testing with acrylic: straight intersecting lines with 3mm gap; wavy cut lines with slightly thinner gap; and large hexagons with slightly greater gap.
+<p>After getting the result of plywood, I modified the design a bit before testing with acrylic: straight intersecting lines with 3mm interline; wavy cut lines with 3mm interline; and large hexagons with 6mm interline.
 The results looked better, however, the one with straight intersecting lines was still the most flexible one.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/hinge-4.jpg" class="img-fluid w-100"/>
 <p></p>